EFForg/https-everywhere-standalone/README.md

 To verify our Windows build, the repository must be owned by a user named `User` and live in `C:\Users\User\workspace\https-everywhere-standalone`.

 First, follow the steps above in [Setup](#Setup), modifying for Windows.
+If you've done this previously, update all the packages you've previously installed to the latest version.
 Then run the following using Powershell:

     py -m pipenv shell
     $env:PYTHONHASHSEED=1